James Paget: Works

 Besides shorter writings, he also published Clinical Lectures and Essays (1st ed.
 1875) and Studies of Old Case-books (1891).
 In 1883, on the death of Sir George Jessel, he was appointed vice-chancellor of the University of London.
 In 1889, he was appointed a member of the Royal Commission on Vaccination.

 In May 1886, he treated Edward Crowley, father of Aleister Crowley for tongue cancer.
 An operation was advised, but Crowley declined and died the following year.

 He died at home, 5 Park Square West in Regent's Park, London, on 30 December 1899, at the age of 85.
 The Memoirs and Letters of Sir James Paget, edited by Stephen Paget, was published in 1901.

-Sir James Paget had the gift of eloquence, and was one of the most careful and most delightful speakers of his time.
-He had a natural and unaffected pleasure in society, and he loved music.
-He possessed the rare gift of the ability to turn swiftly from work to play, enjoying his holidays like a schoolboy, easily moved to laughter, keen to get the maximum of happiness out of very ordinary amusements, emotional in spite of incessant self-restraint, and vigorous in spite of constant overwork.
-In him, a certain light-hearted enjoyment was combined with the utmost reserve, unfailing religious faith, and the most scrupulous honour.
-He was all his life profoundly indifferent toward politics, both national and medical; his ideal was the unity of science and practice in professional life.
+Sir James Paget was noted for his skill as a speaker and for his enjoyment of social and cultural life, including music.
+Contemporary accounts describe him as energetic and disciplined in his work, while maintaining strong personal religious convictions and a reserved character.
+He was generally regarded as uninterested in political matters and emphasized the close relationship between scientific inquiry and medical practice.

 Sir James's reputation remains high due to his work as a surgeon and medical research and work, but he also had an apparent interest in criminal matters.
 In 1886, he followed the Pimlico Mystery, the poisoning trial of Adelaide Bartlett for the murder of her husband Edwin.
 After a spirited defence by Sir Edward Clarke, Bartlett was acquitted.
 The key problem of the trial was that Edwin was poisoned by liquid chloroform, which was found in his stomach, but liquid chloroform burns the throat if swallowed, and the drinker would be screaming.
 Edwin Bartlett never screamed the night he died.
 As a result, an alternative theory of suicide was considered and helped get the acquittal, but it left the public unsatisfied.
 Paget, upon hearing the result, made the comment for which he is best remembered: "Now that she has been acquitted for murder and cannot be tried again, she should tell us in the interest of science how she did it!"